SachaCardonna/SachaCardonna.github.io/_pages/research.md

   </summary>

   <div class="pub-abstract">
 We introduce monolithic DG–FV subcell convex property preserving schemes for the 2D nonlinear shallow-water equations.
 The method is based on a high-order DG formulation interpreted as a FV-like scheme on a sub-partition with reconstructed interface fluxes.
 Blended fluxes are used at each time step and subcell interface to enforce key convex properties, including a discrete maximum principle and water-height positivity.
 The scheme is well-balanced at the subcell level for motionless steady states, provided suitable reconstructions of local mean values.
-Numerical experiments confirm the ability of the method to control nonphysical oscillations, preserve positive mean water height and satisfy cell and subcell entropy inequalities.
+Numerical experiments confirm the ability of the method to control nonphysical oscillation and preserve positive mean water height.
   </div>

   <div class="pub-grid-2">